j-sripad/colon_crypt_segmentation/README.md

 ![image](viz_overlays/PCA_train_test.jpg)

-As we can see, the training data and test data are very much in the same space as the data is from same domain
+As we can see, the training data and test data are very much in the same space.

 Here
 - class 1 represents the feature representation of a patch which has atleast one crypt.